aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 ## Some theory

 There are a lot of different ways to implement authentication in modern web applications: session, JWT, oauth2.
 For our app we'll go with the simplest one: session based authentication.

 The authentication process simply consists of checking the `:identity` keyword in session.
-And session is just a tiny piece of encoded data that being sent with every request from the client.
+And session is just a tiny piece of encoded data that is being sent with every request from the client.
 On the client it's stored in cookies and its value will look something like that: `3be2b6e9-0973-4860-b97f-a0f143cc1d8a`.
 On the server it will be decoded and we can get more sense out of it:  `{:identity :test@user.com}`.
 We'll get into more details when we start working with code.

 ## Registration